 Yes, PureVPN is totally legal to use.
 Just keep in mind that some countries have banned VPN usage.
 So if you’re residing in Russia, China, or in any other anti-VPN country, you must be extra careful when and where you use PureVPN.

 PureVPN is good for unblocking U.S. Netflix with fast speeds (90+ Mbps), downloading torrents, and staying completely anonymous on the web with its solid AES 256-bit encryption.

 PureVPN is 100% trustworthy.
 It guarantees zero logs and has also been independently audited by a leading California-based independent security auditor, Altius IT.

 How Much Does PureVPN Cost?

-To be honest, the last time I wrote on PureVPN review, I found their service to be absolutely terrible.
-However, they’ve certainly come a long way since then in 2020.
+The last time I wrote the PureVPN review, I found their service to be absolutely terrible.
+However, they’ve come a long way since then.

-If you compare PureVPN alternatives, let’s say PureVPN vs IPVanish, PureVPN is not only much safer, much cheaper, but it also offers far more servers as well.
-Not to mention PureVPN’s privacy features that are on par with other industry leaders.
+If you compare PureVPN with alternatives — let’s say PureVPN vs IPVanish — PureVPN is not only much safer and cheaper, but it also offers far more servers.
+Not to mention, PureVPN’s privacy features are on par with other industry leaders.